mirus-ua/hugo-theme-re-terminal/README.md

 ## Terminal theme user?

 I'd be happy to know more about you and what you are doing.
-If you want to share it, please make a contribution and [add your site to the list](https://github.com/panr/hugo-theme-terminal/blob/master/USERS.md)! 🤗
+If you want to share it, please make a contribution and [add your site to the list](https://github.com/mirus-ua/hugo-theme-re-terminal/blob/master/USERS.md)! 🤗

 ## License

 Copyright © 2019-2022 Radosław Kozieł ([@panr](https://twitter.com/panr))

+Copyright © 2024-now Mirus

 The theme is released under the MIT License.
-Check the [original theme license](https://github.com/panr/hugo-theme-terminal/blob/master/LICENSE.md) for additional licensing information.
+Check the [original theme license](https://github.com/mirus-ua/hugo-theme-re-terminal/blob/master/LICENSE.md) for additional licensing information.